JayeshPillai/manhole-website/_people/2_Jayesh.md

 type: people
 fullpage: "no"
 modal: "yes"
-modaltext: "Jayesh is a VR Filmmaker.
-He works in the domain of immersive media design (virtual, augmented, and extended reality).
+modaltext: "Jayesh is a VR film-maker and academician who works in the domain of immersive media design (virtual, augmented, and extended reality).
 Jayesh is presently a faculty at the IDC School of Design, IIT Bombay, India."
 modalname: "jayesh"
 links:
     - label: "Email"